 After the Opium War, the city was forcibly opened as a treaty port and suffered from inperialist aggression.

-The First National Congresso f he Chinese Communist Party was held in the city in 1921.
+The First National Congresso of the Chinese Communist Party was held in the city in 1921.

 There are many scenic spots and place of historic interest in the city such as Yuyuan Garden, the Jade Buddha Temple and the Longhua Temple.